mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Something Strange Happens to Wolves Infected by an Infamous Mind-Altering Parasite](https://www.sciencealert.com/something-strange-happens-to-wolves-infected-by-an-infamous-mind-altering-parasite) - A study of 26 years' worth of wolf behavioral data, and an analysis of the blood of 229 wolves, has shown that infection with the parasite Toxoplasma gondii makes wolves 46 times more likely to become a pack leader.

+- [The Landlord, the Tenant and a House Fire in Milwaukee](https://www.propublica.org/article/milwaukee-fire-brunner-belen-landlord-tenant) - A young mother rents a house near Milwaukee.
+The previous tenant tells her, “Baby, they shouldn’t have let you move in.”

 - ['FYI.
 A Warrant Isn’t Needed': Secret Service Says You Agreed To Be Tracked With Location Data](https://www.404media.co/fyi-a-warrant-isnt-needed-secret-service-says-you-agreed-to-be-tracked-with-location-data/) - The Secret Service has used a technology called Locate X which uses location data harvested from ordinary apps installed on phones.
 Because users agreed to an opaque terms of service page, the Secret Service believes it doesn't need a warrant.

 - [Apple Quietly Introduced iPhone Reboot Code Which is Locking Out Cops](https://www.404media.co/apple-quietly-introduced-iphone-reboot-code-which-is-locking-out-cops/) - On Thursday 404 Media reported that police were freaking out about mysteriously rebooting iPhones.
 Now multiple experts have found that Apple introduced code that reboots locked phones after a period of time.